-Create an event rule and set up an action in your Azure IoT Central application
+Create an Event rule and set up notifications in your Azure IoT Central application

-You can use Microsoft Azure IoT Central to remotely monitor your connected devices.
-Azure IoT Central rules enable you to monitor your devices in near real time and to automatically invoke actions such as sending an email, or triggering workflow in Microsoft Flow when the rule conditions are met.
-In just a few clicks, you can define the condition to monitor your device data and configure the action to invoke.
+You can use Azure IoT Central to remotely monitor your connected devices.
+Azure IoT Central rules enable you to monitor your devices in near real time and automatically invoke actions, such as send an email or trigger Microsoft Flow.
+In just a few clicks, you can define the condition for which to monitor your device data and configure the corresponding action.
 This article explains how to create rules to monitor events sent by the device.

 Create an event rule

-This section shows you how to create an event rule, the device template must have at least one event measurement defined.
-This example uses a refrigerated vending machine device that reports fan motor error event.
+To create an event rule, the device template must have at least one event measurement defined.
+This example uses a refrigerated vending machine device that reports a fan motor error event.
 The rule monitors the event reported by the device and sends an email whenever the event is reported.

 If you haven’t created any rules yet, you see the following screen:

 Enter a name that helps you to identify the rule in this device template.

 To immediately enable the rule for all the devices created from this template, toggle Enable rule for all devices for this template.

 Configure the rule conditions

 Choose the + next to Conditions to add a new condition.

-Choose the event measurement from the dropdown that you want to monitor.
-In this example Fan Motor Error event has been selected.
+Choose the event that you want to monitor from the Measurement dropdown.
+In this example, Fan Motor Error event has been selected.